 The amount of money you can afford to invest in advertising is probably the most important.
 Once you got that covered, you can set the budget according to the success that different keywords, days, or even hours of the day are achieving.

-Meaning, if you sell, say, 70% of what you sell between 3 PM and 5 PM on Sunday, you may want to consider pushing these hours in these days and see what happens.
+Meaning, that if you sell, say, 70% of what you sell between 3 PM and 5 PM on Sunday, you may want to consider pushing these hours in these days and see what happens.

 There is no ‘right’ budget.
-It is highly subjective on what you can afford, what the competition does, what is the search volume.
+It is highly subjective on what you can afford, what the competition does, and what is the search volume.

 Starting from the amount you can afford to invest in advertising, your budget will be adjusted only with time.